nmset/K7/README.md

 INSTALLING AND RUNNING

 Please see Wt's manuals about the modes of installing and running Wt applications.
-In particular, K7 needs the enviromment variable WT_APP_ROOT that should point to the directory containing configuration and translation files.
+In particular, K7 needs the environment variable WT_APP_ROOT that should point to the directory containing configuration and translation files.
 In the project's tree, it's WTAPPROOT/K7.

 MAIN CONFIGURATION FILE